-We help preserve the wealth that is created to benefit our clients, their family, and succeeding generations.
-All the while focusing to minimize tax liabilities and protect against the unexpected.
-Estate planning decisions are complex, and often, emotional decisions.
-Our experienced estate planning attorneys listen fully to our client's wishes and compose estate planning documents that fulfill and honor their requests.
-Whether trusts, wills, powers of attorneys, living wills, or health care directives we work to avoid future legal problems and provide for others.
+These decisions can be complex, and often, are emotional decisions.
+Our experienced estate planning attorneys listen fully to our clients’ wishes to create estate planning documents that fulfill and honor their requests.
+Using trusts, wills, powers of attorney, living wills, or health care directives, we work to avoid future legal problems and provide for others.
 Special assets such as real estate, life insurance, and retirement-plan distributions are carefully considered when contemplating and creating estate plans.
-If there is an unfortunate and unplanned life event such as illness or divorce, our estate planning attorneys will help to minimize the negative impact with interim planning.
+While no one plans for an illness or divorce, our estate planning attorneys help minimize the negative impact with interim planning.
 To begin the process, securely complete our Estate Planning Questionnaire.